Biden announces 2024 reelection bid: ‘Let’s finish this job’

 On Tuesday, Biden named White House adviser Julie Chávez Rodríguez to serve as campaign manager and Quentin Fulks, who ran Sen. Raphael Warnock’s reelection campaign in Georgia last year, to serve as principal deputy campaign manager.
 The campaign co-chairs will be Reps.
 Lisa Blunt-Rochester, Jim Clyburn and Veronica Escobar; Sens.
 Chris Coons and Tammy Duckworth; entertainment mogul and Democratic mega-donor Jeffrey Katzenberg; and Whitmer.

-On the heels of the announcement Tuesday, Biden was set to deliver remarks to union members before hosting South Korean President Yoon Suk Yeol for a state visit at the White House.
-He plans to meet with party donors in Washington later this week.
+Fresh off the campaign announcement, Biden is set to host South Korean President Yoon Suk Yeol for a state visit at the White House and plans to meet with party donors in Washington later this week.

 Follow the AP’s coverage of President Joe Biden at https://apnews.com/hub/joe-biden.